ninjaaron/administrative-scripting-with-julia/README.rst

     The last line

-Reading a file as a chunck of text is fine, but Unix tools really need to be able to break files into lines and deal with them one line at a time.
+Reading a file as a chunck of text is fine, but Unix tools typically need to break files into lines and deal with them one line at a time.
 In Julia, there are a couple ways to do this.
 The first is using ``readlines`` to read the lines in the file into an array.
 Like ``read``, ``readlines`` can take an IO object or a filename as the first argument.